 - Sleep Deprivation and Digestive Health

-Sleep is defined as a natural and reversible state of reduced responsiveness to external stimuli and relative inactivity, accompanied by a loss of consciousness (R).
+Sleep is defined as a natural and reversible state of reduced responsiveness and relative inactivity, accompanied by a loss of consciousness (R).

-Sleep occurs in regular intervals and there is a consistent need for sleep, so a loss or delay of sleep results in subsequently prolonged sleep (R).
+Sleep occurs in regular intervals and humans have a consistent need for sleep, so a loss or delay in regular sleep results in subsequently prolonged sleep (R).

-There are two types of sleep non-rapid-eye-movement (NREM) sleep and rapid-eye-movement (REM) sleep.
+There are two types of sleep, i.e. non-rapid-eye-movement (NREM) sleep and rapid-eye-movement (REM) sleep.

 Rapid Eye Movement (REM) Sleep:

-REM sleep is characterized by high-frequency low-voltage brain activity (as measured by an electroencephalogram) and bursts of rapid contractions of the eye muscles, causing the eyes to move rapidly.
+REM sleep is characterized by high-frequency low-voltage brain electrical activity (as measured by an electroencephalogram (EEG)) and bursts of rapid contractions of eye muscles, causing the eyes to move rapidly.

-A healthy young person’s normal night of sleep typically includes 4-5 distinct REM periods, accounting for 20% of the total time spent asleep (TSA) (R).
+A healthy young person’s normal night of sleep typically includes 4-5 distinct REM cycles.
+REM sleep accounts for 20% of the total time spent asleep (R).